top of page

 A photo of operative aortic exposure.

 The introduction of sternal-sparing mini-thoracotomies was gradual.
 Mostly ASDs and mitral valve procedures were done.
-Some skillful surgeons introduced lateral 2nd or 3rd intercostal space mini-thoracotomies for approaching the aortic valve.
-Axillary thoracotomy was another route having the advantage of cosmesis, however, the prospect of using long-handled instruments and a perception that the target is distant, has not made this approach popular even among those practicing MICS.
+Some skilful surgeons introduced lateral 2nd or 3rd intercostal space mini-thoracotomies for approaching the aortic valve.
+Axillary thoracotomy was another route having the advantage of cosmesis, however, the prospect of using long-handled instruments and a perception that the target is distant, has not made this approach popular even among those practising MICS.
 The present-day students are trained in endoscopic surgery so it is easier for them to handle the instruments designed for such approaches, tie distant secure knots, and take a suture where needed.

 Multivessel revascularization was a challenge and the widely advertised McGinn technique helped in its spread.
 Specially designed stabilizers and certain improvised methods also helped in making CABG a reality in selected cases.